|

 only those files that end with the string in

-endsWith. e.g ".txt" (note that an asterisk is not needed and shouldn't be used.)
+endsWith. e.g ".txt" (note that an asterisk is not needed and should not be used.)

 Example